 How many teens drink alcohol?

-The chart below shows the percentage of teens who used alcohol in 2019.
+The chart below shows the percentage of teens who say they use alcohol.

 Swipe left or right to scroll.